rafeyshah/dine-rank-restaurant-rating/README.md

 # 🍽️ Dine Rank

 This project is based on the [Restaurant Dataset](https://www.kaggle.com/datasets/mohdshahnawazaadil/restaurant-dataset) from Kaggle.
-The ultimate goal of this project is to build a **Restaurant Ratings Predictor**
+The ultimate goal of this project is to build a Restaurant Ratings Predictor from **India, Pakistan, Indonesia & Bangladesh**

 ## 📂 Dataset Description
 The dataset contains detailed information about restaurants across **141 cities**.